dwinney/LoopToolsButWorse/README.md

 An example CMakefile is provided.

 ### Usage
-In principle all the functionality of LoopTools is accessable in the normal way using the built-in C/C++ syntax.
-Minor changes have been made to the `inini()` and `ltexi()` to suppress command-line messages when calculation produces no errors.
+All the functionality of LoopTools is accessable in the normal way using the built-in C/C++ syntax.
+Minor changes have been made to the `itini()` and `ltexi()` to suppress command-line messages when calculation produces no errors.
+This is to prevent spurious command-line arguments when multiple instances of LoopTools functions are called repeatedly inside another code.